 This section contains information about registering Salt clients running openSUSE operating systems.
 Uyuni supports openSUSE Leap 15.1 Clients using Salt.
 Traditional clients are not supported.

 Bootstrapping is supported for starting openSUSE clients and performing initial state runs such as setting repositories and performing profile updates.

 Some preparation is required before you can register openSUSE clients to the Uyuni Server.

-At the command prompt on the Uyuni Server, as root, install the
+At the command prompt on the Uyuni Server, as root, add the openSUSE channels.

 spacewalk-common-channels \ opensuse_leap15_1 \ opensuse_leap15_1-non-oss \ opensuse_leap15_1-non-oss-updates \ opensuse_leap15_1-updates \ opensuse_leap15_1-uyuni-client

 You need all the new channels fully synchronized before bootstrapping any openSUSE client. openSUSE channels can be very large.
 Synchronization can sometimes take several hours.